2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 I’m not normally a fan of sweet treats, but my first bite… Let’s just say that it was love at first crunch.

-There are so many toppings to choose from, but honestly, the classic version is just amazing.
+There are so many toppings to choose from, but to be honest, the classic version is just as amazing.

 The best part is that you can walk in without a reservation.

-You may have to wait a little (but not too long) because Van Wonderen Stroopwafel is the most famous stroopwafel shop in Amsterdam, but it is well worth the wait!
+You may have to wait a little (but not too long) because Van Wonderen Stroopwafel is the most famous stroopwafel shop in Amsterdam (thanks to Instagram travel influencers), but it is well worth the wait!

 In the evening, walk around the Oud-Zuid (Old South).
 It’s a beautiful, mostly quiet area with high-end restaurants and shops.